#1. WILL

 6. RR compound needs to be harder

-#5.
-PUSH\ LOOSE CONDITIONS = WHEN THE CAR HAS A SLIGHT PUSH
+LOOSE CONDITIONS = WHEN THE CAR HAS A SLIGHT PUSH

-GOING IN THE CORNER AND A SLIGHT PUSH COMING OFF UNDER
+THE CORNER AND A SLIGHT PUSH COMING

-ACCELERATION THEN BREAKS LOOSE.
+THEN BREAKS LOOSE.

-*NOTE* NEED TO MAKE CAR TURN MORE IN CENTER OF CORNER
+TO MAKE CAR TURN MORE IN CENTER OF CORNER

-REFER TO SECTIONS: #4) PUSHING #8) STAGGER #9) TIRE TIP
+REFER TO SECTIONS: #4) PUSHING #8) STAGGER

-PASSING THE FRONT END
+PASSING THE

 Possible adjustments: